hoho/grunt-conkitty/README.md

 }
 ```

-## Passing environment object for precompile expressions
+## Passing an environment object for precompile expressions

-You can pass environment object for
+You can pass an environment object for
 [precompile expressions](https://github.com/hoho/conkitty#precompile-expressions):

 ```js